thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-order-details.md

 Here we setup the [Kendo DropDownList](http://demos.kendoui.com/web/dropdownlist/index.html) for the **Origin** property.
 We're using its `BindTo` function against the **Origins** property in the **ViewData**.
-As we're not binding the dropdown list against **SelectListItem**'s, we have to tell it which property should be used as the text and which property should be used as the value.
+As we're not binding the dropdown list against **SelectListItem**s, we have to tell it which property should be used as the text and which property should be used as the value.
 To do this we use the `DataTextField` and `DataValueField` functions.
-Lastly we specify the `OptionLabel` for the dropdown list, this is the text that is displayed when no value from the dropdown has been selected.
+Lastly we specify the `OptionLabel` for the dropdown list; this is the text that is displayed when no value from the dropdown has been selected.

 The reason we're getting the list of origins from the **ViewData** is because this partial view isn't being bound